Alvin Goldman

 Alvin Ira Goldman (October 1, 1938 – August 4, 2024) was an American philosopher who was emeritus Board of Governors Professor of Philosophy and Cognitive Science at Rutgers University in New Jersey and a leading figure in epistemology.

-Education and career
+Biography

+Goldman was born in Brooklyn, New York City.

-Goldman earned his BA from Columbia University and PhD from Princeton University and previously taught at the University of Michigan (1963–1980), the University of Illinois, Chicago (1980–1983) and the University of Arizona (1983–1994).
+He earned his BA from Columbia University and PhD from Princeton University and previously taught at the University of Michigan (1963–1980), the University of Illinois, Chicago (1980–1983) and the University of Arizona (1983–1994).
 He joined the Rutgers faculty in 1994 and retired in 2018.

 Goldman was married to the ethicist Holly Martin Smith.
 He died on August 4, 2024, at the age of 85.

 Philosophical work

 Goldman did influential work on a wide range of philosophical topics, but his principal areas of research were epistemology, philosophy of mind, and cognitive science.

 Action theory

 Goldman's early book, A Theory of Human Action (a revised version of his Ph.D. thesis), presents a systematic way of classifying and relating the many actions we perform at any time.
 Its influence was broad and can be found in, among other writings, John Rawls's book A Theory of Justice.
 Goldman's early work in action theory soon gave way to work in other branches of philosophy, most influentially epistemology.